kidig/QCDownloader/README.md

 QCDownloader
 ============

-Download for requirements from HP Quality Center
+Download requirements and attachments from HP Quality Center.